firesidefiction/firesidefiction.github.io/_drafts/FQ-2018-Q4-OCT/2018-11-27-rain-and-the-designs-of-your-body.md

 teaser: "Julio slipped off his shirt and showed me a lake.
 It stirred, a puddle settling in the landmass that was once his back."
 author-img: j-m-guzman.jpg
 author-bio: |
   J.M.
 Guzman is a Dominican-American that writes about ghosts, coffins, and all the things in the dark.
-He has forthcoming fiction in Liminal Stories with work currently in Daily Science Fiction and Lackington's.
-You can find him on twitter [@jmguzman_](https://www.twitter.com/jmguzman_)
+He has forthcoming fiction in _Liminal Stories_ with work currently in _Daily Science Fiction_ and _Lackington's Magazine_.
+You can find him on twitter at [@jmguzman_](https://www.twitter.com/jmguzman_).
 proofread: false
 ---